 Have you ever had a debt get tossed from one collector to another over what seems like ages?
 At some point, the cycle has to stop, right?
 Right.

-Debts have sort of an expiration date known as the statute of limitations (SoL) that keeps debt collectors, and even the original creditor, from pursuing it indefinitely.
+Debts have sort of an expiration date known as the statute of limitations that keeps debt collectors, and even the original creditor, from pursuing it indefinitely.
 Before you agree to pay an old debt, first make sure the statute of limitations hasn’t expired.
-If it has, you might not have to pay.
+If it has, you may decide not to pay.

 Two Time Limits For Debts

 A lot of people get the statute of limitations confused with the credit reporting time limit.
-While they’re both time limits related to debt, they have different effects.
+While they’re both time limits related to debt, they have different effects and they're triggered by different events in the debt's life cycle.

-The statute of limitations for collecting a debt is the period of time that a creditor or collector can use the court to force you to pay for a debt.
+The statute of limitations for a debt, on the other hand, is the period of time that a creditor or collector can use the court to force you to pay for a debt.
 The time period starts on the account’s last date of activity and varies by state.

 How to Use the Statute To Your Advantage